AliRezaJoodi/AVR_Projects/ClockWithTimer2&Thermometer_LCD/README.md

 Note: Included schematic and PCB layout with Proteus
 Note: It's a prototype and should get better

+Next Tasks:
+- [ ] When the day increases or decrease, match it with the calendar
+- [ ] Add bypass capacitors in Schematic
+- [ ] Edit PCB

 ### Folder and Files Description
 It has included:
 - `Code_BascomAVR` (Code with Basic Language)